ProJobless/Charme/web/readme.md

 ## License

-Charme is basically MIT licensed, but you are not allowed to remove the credit parts of the about page.
+Charme is basically MIT licensed, but you are not allowed to remove the credit parts of the about page or the link to the about page.
 See license.txt for more information.

-The third party includes have their own license.
+All third party libraries have their own license.
-You have to accept their terms, too
+You have to accept to their license or remove them.

 ## Questions?